junxit/us-congress-bills-117/metadata.md

 - 2021-04-16 — Introduced in House
 - 2021-04-16 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-04-16 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-04-19 — Referred to the Subcommittee on Health.
+- 2021-04-21 — Considered under suspension of the rules. (consideration: CR H2025-2029)
+- 2021-04-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2630.
+- 2021-04-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-04-21 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2021-04-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2025)
+- 2021-04-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2025)
+- 2021-04-21 — The title of the measure was amended.
+Agreed to without objection.